-Jake from the Neverland Pirates hangs out on Hollywood Blvd (that sounds wrong) in Hollywood Land in California Adventure.
+Jake from the Neverland Pirates sometimes hangs out on Hollywood Blvd (that sounds wrong) in Hollywood Land in California Adventure.

 Jessie can be found at Paradise Pier in California Adventure with Woody.

 Judy Hopps and Nick Wilde can be found near Ariel’s Undersea Adventure in Paradise Pier.

-Kylo Ren used to be in the Star Wars Launch Bay in Tomorrowland in Disneyland.
-Darth Vader has replaced him recently.
+Kylo Ren is currently horrifying guests in the Star Wars Launch Bay in Disneyland.
+He terrifies me.

 Lightning McQueen, Red and Mater can all be found in Cars Land in front of the Cozy Cone Motel in California Adventure.
 Red can also be found by walking down the road into Cars Land and taking a left before it ends.
-Walk towards Bugs Land and you could find him on the left.
+Walk towards Bugs Land and you could find him on the left sometimes.